-Scientology Network’s INSIDE SCIENTOLOGY, the exclusive series that provides unprecedented access to the facilities and behind-the-scenes operation of the Church of Scientology, announces a new episode, Inside Scientology: Saint Hill, featuring Scientology’s worldwide spiritual headquarters on Monday, October 21.
+Scientology Network’s INSIDE SCIENTOLOGY, the exclusive series that provides unprecedented access to the facilities and behind-the-scenes operation of the Church of Scientology, announces a new episode, Inside Scientology: Saint Hill, featuring the first worldwide headquarters of Scientology on Monday, October 21.

 INSIDE SCIENTOLOGY airs Mondays, 8 p.m.
 ET/PT on Scientology Network.

 Set amidst 100 acres of the ancient Ashdown Forest are the roots of a global religion.
 Welcome to Saint Hill.
 This legendary Manor House is located at the Prime Meridian, in the medieval town of East Grinstead, England.
 Over the course of its nearly 300-year history, its owners have included landed gentry, the wife of an American diplomat and an Indian maharajah.
 Then, in the mid-20th century, Saint Hill became home to Scientology Founder L. Ron Hubbard.
 Here, he lived, worked and made pivotal breakthroughs in the spiritual technology of Scientology, guiding it from a grass-roots movement to a worldwide religion.
 The Manor House, restored to its original magnificence, looks exactly as it did when Mr. Hubbard lived there.
 From a rare Erard grand piano he played to a darkroom where he developed his photographs, the Manor House gives visitors a sense of the many facets of his life.
 In this episode, viewers are given an intimate tour of the landmark site where the global movement was born.